 Tailwind has been fundamental to my Pinterest marketing strategy.
 Helping me and my clients consistently publish great content on a daily basis with little effort.
 If you’d like to check out Tailwind for yourself, you can do so here.

-And that’s how you use Pinterest to drive insane traffic to your pet business blog.
+Then continue with this strategy to expand your reach, grow your following and boost your revenue.
 If you have any questions about the strategy, don’t hesitate to email me or leave a comment below.
-And if you’d like to grab a handy checklist that includes all the tips you’ve learned here today, pop in your details below to grab that.
+And if you’d like to grab a handy checklist that includes all the tips you’ve learned here today, head over here to grab that.